Efficient Conformal Block Evaluation with GoBlocks: Overview of GoBlocks

+where $c_{ij}^\alpha \coloneqq (-1)^{i+j}2^{i+j-2\alpha}(1+\alpha-i)_i (1+\alpha-j)_j$, with $(x)_n$ the rising factorial.
+For the same number of constraints (i.e. points and derivatives), the runtimes of the multi-point and derivative approaches are comparable when run with identical shared hyperparameters (e.g. $\ell_\text{max}, k_{1,2}^\text{max}$).\footnote{Empirically, for the same number of constraints, running on x64 architectures appears to give a slight (approximately 25\%) performance advantage to the multi-point method over the derivative approach.
+This has not been observed on ARM architectures running MacOS.}

 The algorithmic flow of the derivative approach is depicted in \cref{fig:deriv_flowchart} of \cref{app:schematic_overview}.
 The recursion and evaluation steps are very similar to the multi-point approach.
 In the construction of the $F_\pm$ derivatives, there is an additional step to convert from derivatives of $g$ with respect to $(r,\eta)$ to derivatives with respect to $(z, \bar{z})$.
-After this conversion, the derivatives of $F_\pm$ are constructed using \cref{eq:F_derivatives}.
-To make these conversion steps efficient, combinatorial factors are computed once and cached.
+These steps involve combinatorial sums whose cost grows steeply with \texttt{n\_max} and introduce the dominant computational cost in the derivative approach.
+To mitigate this, the required combinatorial factors are precomputed and cached, so that subsequent evaluations at different operator dimensions are fast. \texttt{GoBlocks} also supports GPU acceleration via CUDA for the matrix operations in the conversion step, which typically becomes advantageous when \texttt{n\_max} is large.

 \cref{tab:goblocks_parameters} summarises the parameters in the derivative approach.
 This method shares all parameters with the multi-point approach but introduces two new controls: the maximum derivative order, \texttt{n\_max}, and the number of derivatives retained, \texttt{num\_derivs\_to\_keep}.
 The maximum derivative order, \texttt{n\_max}, is consistent with its usage in \texttt{scalar\_blocks}.
 The parameter \texttt{num\_derivs\_to\_keep} governs the subset of computed derivatives that are returned, directly impacting numerical accuracy.
 By selecting a smaller subset for a fixed \texttt{n\_max}, the retained derivatives exhibit higher precision compared to retaining a larger set.